 Monday, July 8 – Saturday, July 13, 2019

-Save the dates!
-A week-long summer school on Reproducible Problem Solving with CyberGIS and Geospatial Data Science will be held July 8-13, 2019, at the University of Illinois at Urbana-Champaign (UIUC).
-We will be inviting about 30 graduate students and early career scholars to collaborate in developing novel solutions to scientific problems, learning and taking advantage of cutting-edge scientific advances and technical capabilities of cyberGIS (e.g., CyberGIS-Jupyter and Virtual ROGER: http://cybergis.illinois.edu/infrastructures/) and geospatial data science.
-Participants will experience the types of professional interactions that are key to addressing reproducible geospatial problem solving in the context of computation-, data- and/or collaboration-intensive research.
-The program is ideal for those working on interdisciplinary and transdisciplinary topics, including but not limited to: data-driven social and environmental sciences, digital humanities, geospatial artificial intelligence, and remote sensing big data.
+In July 2019, a week-long summer school on Reproducible Problem Solving with CyberGIS and Geospatial Data Science will be co-led by the CyberGIS Center for Advanced Digital and Spatial Studies (CyberGIS Center) at the University of Illinois at Urbana-Champaign (UIUC), American Association of Geographers (AAG), and University Consortium for Geographic Information Science (UCGIS).
+Approximately 30 graduate students and early career scholars will learn to collaborate in developing novel solutions to complex problems and to take advantage of geospatial data science and cutting-edge scientific advances and technical capabilities of cyberGIS (e.g., CyberGIS-Jupyter and Virtual ROGER: cybergis.illinois.edu/infrastructures).
+Participants will experience the types of collaborative and professional interactions that are key to addressing reproducible geospatial problem solving in the context of computation- and/or data-intensive research involving confidential geospatial data.
+The program is built on the success of the inaugural UCGIS Summer School in 2017 (https://www.ucgis.org/summer-school-2017), and ideal for those working on interdisciplinary and transdisciplinary topics, including but not limited to: data-driven social and environmental sciences, digital humanities, geospatial artificial intelligence, and remote sensing big data.